xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 - [X] Create a UIX entry for the application so that it is visible in the application panel of XWiki

 ## Week 6 (3 July - 9 July 2023)

+- [ ] Working on the panel for the application (for visualisation centered around the opened wiki document)

 # Midterm Evaluation (10 July - 14 July 2023)